JvThunder/my-react-blog-app/public/blogs/journey-into-ai.md

 - [RL Specialization](https://www.coursera.org/specializations/reinforcement-learning) is an amazing course for beginners in Reinforcement Learning.
 - [Mathematics for Machine Learning](https://www.coursera.org/specializations/mathematics-for-machine-learning-and-data-science) is a good course if you are not comfortable with the math or want to refresh your knowledge.
 Calculus, Linear Algebra, and Probability are used all the time in AI research.
 - All the other courses offered by [DeepLearning.ai](https://www.deeplearning.ai/courses/) are also great, and I highly recommend them!
+- [LLM Agents](https://llmagents-learning.org/sp25) quite a recent one touching on agentic AI systems.
+In general, it is useful to learn latest trends in AI.

 ## Practical Courses (Good for Applying AI to Real-World Problems)